tylertrimble/viswaternet/README.rst

 .. code:: python

-    import visnet as vis
+    import visnetwork as vis
     import matplotlib.pyplot as plt

-Next, initialize a matplotlib figure and Visnet model.
+Next, initialize a matplotlib figure and Visnetwork model.
 For example purposes we use the CTown network included in the Examples folder:

 .. code:: python